-The city has a fascinating history of poetry, music and education in the 1700 and 1800’s and was followed by a series of horrific wars and millions of lives lost in the Holocaust.
+The city has a fascinating history of poetry, music, and education in the 1700 and 1800s.
+It was followed by a series of horrific wars and millions of lives lost in the Holocaust.
 And rather than being quiet about their sordid past, Berlin seems to embrace it, to learn from past mistakes and ensure they don’t happen again.

-Today you’ll find a culturally diverse city bursting with energy and life.
-This colorful city is filled with delicious food, lively nightclubs, dark speakeasy bars, graffiti art on every surface, quaint boutiques, and people that are open, accepting, and super friendly (but this is Germany so they are still serious rule-followers.
+Today, you’ll find Berlin is a culturally diverse city bursting with energy and life.
+This colorful city is filled with delicious food, lively nightclubs, dark speakeasy bars, graffiti art on every surface, quaint boutiques, and people that are open, accepting, and super friendly.
+But, this is Germany, so they are still serious rule-followers.

 - Even though you’re not likely to be asked for your train ticket while using the trains in Berlin, it’s better to pay the small price for a ticket than the big fine if you get caught.

-- You’ll likely have to pay to use any public toilet in Berlin so be sure you have some small change.
+- You’ll likely have to pay to use any public toilet in Berlin, so be sure you have some small change.

-Accommodations in Berlin
+Where to Stay in Berlin

-- Hotel AMANO Grand Central – The popular Mitte district is right smack dab in the heart of the city and Hotel AMANO Grand Central offers the most amazing city views from their green rooftop terrace.
+Hotel AMANO Grand Central – The popular Mitte district is right smack dab in the heart of the city and Hotel AMANO Grand Central offers the most amazing city views from their green rooftop terrace.
 With sleek, modern rooms and plenty of drinking and dining options, you may never want to leave!
 But book this one well in advance – it fills up fast.

-Sundays in Berlin:
+Sundays in Berlin

-24 Hour Berlin Itinerary
+Complete 24 Hours In Berlin Itinerary

-8:30am – 9:30am: Fill up on a Photographic Brunch
+8:30 am – 9:30 am: Fill up on a Photographic Brunch

 Serving up classic brunch as well as exotic concoctions, House of Small Wonders is a hot spot for locals and tourists alike.
 The classic spiral staircase leading to the second floor is a favorite photo op for Instagrammers.